xuhuajie19/629/README.md

 The SenseHAT has a 8*8 LED screen so we can display the information on the screen.

-Finally, thanks to `gtts` library in python, the Pi 4 running
+Finally, thanks to `gtts` library in python, the Pi 4 running the script will convert text message to audio and play it.

 ## Prerequisites